 Every hotel experiences fluctuation in the market due to seasonal slumps and varying market conditions.
 The key to run a hotel profitably and maintain a steady flow of bookings during low season is to take a long-term approach, view it as an opportunity to explore new niche markets, use data to understand the patterns, strategize based on findings, rework product offerings and revamp marketing endeavors to make it appealing for your target audience and market to maximize conversions.

 Here are the recommendations to help you boost your occupancy rate during the low season:

 Determine low season for your property

 Use data to determine what time of year the low season takes place.
-An analysis which looks at the data points over a certain period of time, such as past booking patterns, occupancy rate, number of bookings, number of visitors, demand forecast report, current & future trends – will help provide meaning insights to strategize and create low-season marketing efforts to make the most of the season,
+An analysis which looks at the data points over a certain period of time, such as past booking patterns, occupancy rate, number of bookings, number of visitors, demand forecast report, current & future trends – will help provide meaningful insights to strategize and create low-season marketing efforts to make the most of the season,

 Identify your ideal low season guest

 Look at past low-season bookings to understand who your guests were during the low season and define the demographics of guests who prefer off-season such as retirees, business entrepreneurs, groups, etc. , how many rooms did they book, what was the source market, etc. Rely on data to know the target market and customers and to make your property appealing to these guests to capture bookings.

 Update your listings with new content to attract low season guests.
 Promote the features that would appeal to your target customers.
 Create content to give them a feel and a glimpse of how it would be like to stay during the low season.
 Example: Outdoor images that show snow-laden pines, a light dusting of snow and interiors that highlight a cozy log fireplace, selection of board games, coffee counter, season-specific activities that people can enjoy and share the content on social media to attract customers.
 If you have a special offer, feature it on the website, booking channels, and social media.
 Also, mention local events taking place during these months near your property.